 Monitoring time for transfer of parameters to modules [100ms] The maximum time for the transfer of parameters to parameterizable modules.
+Here connected PROFINET IO devices also considered until they are parameterized.
 If not every module has been assigned parameters by the time this monitoring time has expired; the actual configuration becomes unequal to the preset configuration.